ruizhang-ai/EA_for_KG/README.md

 ```
 /
 ├── DWY-NB/                 --> (The benchmark datasets folder)
-|   ├── DW-NB               --> (The DW-NB dataset.
+|   ├── DW-NB/              --> (The DW-NB dataset.
 It contains a KG-pair of DBpedia and Wikidata)
 |   |   ├── dbp_wd.ttl      --> (The subset of DBpedia KG)
 |   |   ├── mapping_wd      --> (The known entity alignment as testing data)
 |   |   ├── seed_10.ttl     --> (The seed entity alignment with the ratio of 10%)